IBM/spectrum-installs/symphony/7.3.0/README.md

 * __install-cluster.sh__: Cluster installation script (Install all the components on all hosts and create Instance Groups).
 * __postinstall-host.sh__: Post-installation script (Define rc init script for Symphony and EGO sudoers on current host).
 * __update-ssl-host.sh__: Script to update SSL self-signed certificates and keystores to include all hostnames.
+* __create-demo-environment.sh__: Script to create a demo environment (user id and sample applications).
 * __forceuninstall-host.sh__: Uninstall Symphony on current host (stop EGO services, stop EGO on the current host and delete *BASE_INSTALL_DIR*).
 * __forceuninstall-cluster.sh__: Uninstall Symphony on all hosts (stop EGO services, stop EGO on all hosts, delete *BASE_INSTALL_DIR* on all hosts, delete *EGO_SHARED_DIR*).
+* __test-scripts.sh__: Script to test that these install scripts work properly.
+It should only be used by developers of these scripts.
 * __conf/__:
     * __parameters.inc__: Parameters for the installation.
     * __management-hosts.txt__: File containing list of management hosts of the cluster.